Mark Whitaker (journalist): Books

 In 2018, Whitaker published Smoketown: The Untold Story of the Other Great Black Renaissance, about the legacy of the African-American community of Pittsburgh, where his father grew up and his grandparents owned funeral homes.
 The book links stories of prominent artists who grew up in Pittsburgh—including musicians Billy Strayhorn, Billy Eckstine, Earl Hines, Mary Lou Williams, Roy Eldridge, Kenny Clarke, Ray Brown, Erroll Garner; artist Romare Bearden; and playwright August Wilson—influential journalists for the black newspaper The Pittsburgh Courier—including Robert Lee Vann, Wendell Smith and Evelyn Cunningham—and historic figures whose careers were shaped by their interaction with Pittsburgh—including Joe Louis, Jackie Robinson, Duke Ellington and Lena Horne.
 Both scholars of black history and experts on Pittsburgh's local history praised the book as an important contribution to the study of African-American achievement and struggle in the mid-20th century.

 In 2023 Whitaker published Saying It Loud: 1966—The Year Black Power Challenged the Civil Rights Movement.
+The book chronicled the sequence of events that changed the course of American racial and political history in that one pivotal year, including the rise of Stokely Carmichael to the head of the Student Nonviolent Coordinating Committee and Carmichael's popularizing of the slogan "Black Power"; the founding of the Black Panther Party by Huey P. Newton and Bobby Seale; the celebration of the first Kwanzaa by cultural nationalist Maulana Karenga; and the "White backlash" vote in the 1966 midterm elections that helped elect Ronald Reagan as Governor of California and set the stage for the presidential runs of Richard Nixon and George Wallace in 1968.
+Saying It Loud was named one of the Washington Post's 50 best nonfiction books of 2023.

+The Afterlife of Malcolm X: An Outcast Turned Icon's Enduring Impact on America was released in early 2025.
+In that book, Whitaker examined the impact of civil rights leader Malcolm X.

 Awards

 Whitaker was named one of Essence magazine's 25 most influential African-Americans for 2008.
+He also has an honorary degree from Wheaton College (Massachusetts), where he gave the commencement speech in 1999 and where his mother taught French literature for three decades.